wuzhanglin/CarND-PID-Control-Project/README.md

 ## Overview

 This project implements a [PID controller](https://en.wikipedia.org/wiki/PID_controller) to control a car in the car simulator([which can be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)).
 The simulator sends cross-track error, speed and angle to the PID controller(PID) using [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and it receives the steering angle ([-1, 1] normalized) and the throttle to drive the car.
 The PID uses the [uWebSockets](https://github.com/uNetworking/uWebSockets) WebSocket implementation.
-Udacity provides a ([seed project](https://github.com/udacity/CarND-PID-Control-Project)) for us to start with.

 ## Dependencies